Everything you need to know about obtaining a food service license in Minneapolis, Minnesota — requirements, costs, timeline, and application process.

 You may also need to complete registration with the Minnesota Secretary of State at sos.state.mn.us.

 File your food service license application with the Minneapolis city clerk or licensing department.
-Many Minnesota municipalities now accept online applications.
+Many Minnesota municipalities now accept online applications, which can shave a week off processing time.

 Submit payment of $240–$1800 (typical range for Minneapolis).
-Fees may vary based on your business type and size.
+Fees may vary based on your business type, size, and the specific license tier you're applying for.

 Processing typically takes 3-8 weeks in Minneapolis.
-As a large city, expect potential delays during peak periods.
+As a large city, expect potential delays during peak permit-renewal seasons.

 Food Service License holders in Minnesota are required to carry proper business insurance.
 Compare quotes from top providers.